 Palazzo Pretorio

-Across Palazzo dei Pretori on Piazza dei Priori is Palazzo Pretorio.
+Across Palazzo dei Priori on Piazza dei Priori is Palazzo Pretorio.
 It is a complex of several buildings which once were seat of the Captain of the People – an important figure from the period of the Italian city-states.
-If you look up on the tower next to the Palazzo Pretorio you will notice a small figure of a piglet.
-The locals call the tower Torre del Porcellino (the Tower of the Piglet).

 Palazzo Prretorio